you-found-tomasz/End-2-end-self-supervised-SLAM/readme.md

 # Folder structure

-THe main code of our project should be in the "end2endslam" directory "gradslam" contains a copy of the gradslam repository.
+The main code of our project should be in the "end2endslam" directory "gradslam" contains a copy of the gradslam repository.
 "perception/monodepth2" contains the modified monodepth2 repository